 Artifacts

 Artifacts allow you to collect and preserve build outputs like .ipa, .app, and other build products.
-RunnerHub automatically uploads artifacts at the end of successful builds.
+RunnerHub automatically uploads artifacts at the end of every job, regardless of whether the job succeeded or failed.

 Basic Configuration